-The CoC will prepare periodic reports presenting tabulations for data completion and quality.
+The CoC prepares reports for data completion and quality.
 Missing data, particularly on outcome variables, will effectively reduce the power of analyses.
-In fact, systematic patterns of missing data could bias the study results.
+Systematic patterns of missing data could bias the study results.
 Therefore, many of the procedural details outlined in the Manual of Operations are designed to minimize the amount of missing data.